neeeraj1999/AirTouch-Hand-Control-Gesture/README.md

 Install dependencies using pip install opencv-python, mediapipe, pyautogui.

 ## Running the Program
-Execute python AirTouch.py in your terminal.
-Ensure your webcam is unobstructed and well-lit.
+Execute python AirTouch.py in your terminal.Ensure your webcam is unobstructed and well-lit.

 ## Usage:
 Move the cursor: Point with your index finger.